Before you apply for design registration we suggest you search for earlier similar designs that have already been registered or used in Australia.

 All security interests such as mortgages over a design must be recorded by the secured party on the national Personal Property Securities Register.
 This register can be searched to find out whether there is a mortgage over a design.
-It is no longer a legal securities register.

 Seeking a search professional

 An important part of design searching is properly interpreting the often complex search results and using these databases effectively is a specialised skill that can sometimes be time consuming and costly.

 If you feel you need assistance, professional searches, specific assistance and advice are available from intellectual property (IP) professionals and search firms.